zerothstack/zeroth/docs/guide/quick-start.md

 This will install the toolchain then initialize a new project by cloning the boilerplate, and running installation.

+Once installation is complete, you will be taken on a brief tour of the features to get you familiarized with the cli.

 For more information, visit the [cli guide page](/guide/cli)